Billy-Presume/portfolio-redone/README.md

 This repository holds my redesigned portfolio website built using JavaScript (ES6+), React and Sass.
-Some techniques such as Code Splitting and other common methods were used to enhance high performance and a pleasant user experience.
+Some techniques such as Code Splitting and other common methods were used to enhance high performance for a pleasant user experience.